Joshua Asel Wildlife and Conservation Photography

 Picture

 One of the adult California Condors sits calmly in line, waiting to be blood tested, measured, and weighed.
-Most condors have been through this health check routine many times, so know how to handle the situation.
-They are extremely intelligent and it shows both in their patience and curiosity as they study each other being handled by the biologists.
+Most condors have been through this health check routine many times, so they know how to handle the situation.
+The animals are extremely intelligent, which is evident in their patience and curiosity as they observe each other while being handled by the biologists.
 It's surprisingly funny and amazing to witness.

 Picture